Hbelief1998/Functional-SLAM-CoRL_2026/README.md

   </a>
 </p>

-The curated RGB sequences used in our evaluation—18 from FunGraph3D and 18 from SceneFun3D—are publicly available in the [Functional-SLAM dataset](https://huggingface.co/datasets/xg-123/Functional-SLAM-dataset) on Hugging Face.
+The RGB sequences used in our evaluation—18 from FunGraph3D and 18 from SceneFun3D—are publicly available in the [Functional-SLAM dataset](https://huggingface.co/datasets/xg-123/Functional-SLAM-dataset) on Hugging Face.

 ## Motivation